 You pour everything into your business -- and quite possibly a lot of your personal savings.
 But, as a best practice, try to separate your personal finances from your business expenses.
 This compartmentalization will make your life easier.

-Plus, there are a lot of small business funding options out there other than your savings account.
+Plus, there are many small business funding options out there besides your savings account.
 If you are considering outside funding through a bank, starting to build your business credit score as its own entity and easily pulling your business financial report will be important and also teach you as you work with them.